Overview

 - Use when agent specifically requests it

-- Create proposal with agent selected
+- Create Journey with agent selected

 - Agency logo appears automatically